 Where: 1 LePage Place, Syracuse, NY 13206

 Recognized by USA Today as one of The Best 20 Haunted Attractions in the Northeast, The Fright Nights is a top spot to get spooked in Syracuse.
-Visitors can experience their five attractions, including The Devil's Dungeon Slide to Hell, Jurassic Dark, Burgen Manor, Lady Lamson's Cursed Voyage, and Penny's Playhouse, where evil clowns await.
+Visitors can experience their five attractions, including The Devil's Dungeon Slide to Hell, The Monster Movie Matinee, Burgen Manor, Lady Lamson's Cursed Voyage, and Penny's Playhouse, where evil clowns await.
 Bring your friends as you're warned to "never, ever come alone" while you encounter these new and horrifying attractions.

 Cayo Industrial Horror Realm